 Lua Nova aims to promote discussion over contemprary core issues, emphasizing the public character in the analysis of public policies and the Brazilian position in the analysis of the international environment.
 It stands as well for a scholarly theoretical approach both to national and international questions.
 Lua Nova publishes works from key figures in the fields approached, but also stands resolutely for the publishing of works from young or emerging authors.
-All articles from vol. 1 1984 to current could also be accessed here.

 - Political ethics

 - Ethics of political systems

 - Development ethics